-- \ A 92 or above in the class for Quarter 3 & Quarter 4 and have not failed a quarter during the school year. - \No excessive or unexcused absences (not including School related or college visits) for the spring semester. - \Not more than 6 tardies today and beyond.
-This includes tardies to individual classes. - \No disciplinary violations during the spring semester including dress code and technology usage. - \Project based exams are not exempt. - \The school reserves the right to determine whether a student is exempt.
+- \ A 92 or above in the class for Quarter 3 & Quarter 4 and have not failed a quarter during the school year. - \No excessive or unexcused absences (not including School related or college visits) for the spring semester. - \Not more than 6 tardies during Quarter 3 & Quarter 4. - \No disciplinary violations during the spring semester including dress code and technology usage. - \Project based exams are not exempt. - \The school reserves the right to determine whether a student is exempt.